 |Year||Softwood lumber||Newsprint||Printing and writing paper||Structural wood panels||Wood pulp||Other forest products|

 Why is this indicator important?

 - As one of the world’s largest forest products exporters, Canada is a key supplier to nations around the globe.

 - Canada has an abundant and renewable supply of wood that is sustainably managed.
-By exporting forest products, the Canadian forest industry meets the needs of consumers around the world while contributing substantially to Canada’s economy and balance of trade.
+By exporting forest products, the Canadian forest industry meets the needs of consumers around the world while making a substantial contribution to Canada’s economy and balance of trade.

 What is the outlook?

 - Statistics Canada.
-Merchandise trade data (obtained via Global Trade Atlas). (accessed April 10, 2017).
+Merchandise trade data (obtained via Global Trade Atlas) (special extraction, February 16, 2018).